 Now that we’ve imagined these areas of the brain lighting up like Christmas lights in tune to a carol, there’s another area to explore – chemical release.

-In response to story, our brains release chemicals that help us to pay attention and remember.
+In response to story, our brain releases chemicals that help us to pay attention and remember.
 (We weren’t joking when we said our very survival as humans depended on being able to tell a good story!)

-As we move through a storyline, four brain chemicals get involved:
+As we move through a storyline, the brain science of storytelling gets four brain chemicals involved:

 Cortisol is responsible for the ‘fight or flight’ response, meaning we had better be alert and remember, or we might die.
 In a story, tension, distress, and rising action all release cortisol causing us to sit up and pay attention.